Easily build registration forms to onboard users to your platform.Learn more

 Forget about passwords in your sign-up forms and reduce friction for your users.Learn more

 Maximize your conversion rates building automated landing pages at scale.Learn more

-It works with popular CMS platforms, landing page builders and development frameworks.
+Embed it, with a simple line of code, in most popular CMS platforms, landing page builders and development frameworks.

 A passwordless form is a kind of form that doesn’t require users to introduce a password to log in or sign up.
 Instead, these forms include other types of authentication.
 In other words, passwordless authentication is any method that verifies a user without a password.
 Some examples of passwordless authentication include OTPs or magic links, among others.

 A magic link is one kind of passwordless authentication method.
 A magic link is a URL that contains an authentication token and it is sent to the user’s email or phone, so your users are automatically signed up or logged in and redirected to a certain site once they click the magic link.
 Instead of entering a password, your users will get an email or SMS with this magic link.
 This eases the process both for your users and your business.

 Passwordless authentication encloses any method to verify users without having to use passwords.
 Instead of using a password, other types of authentication have to be implemented.
 Magic links and one-time passwords are some of the most popular methods: